-How can EMDR therapy help me with my difficult grief?
+How can EMDR therapy help me with my difficult grief process?

-EMDR therapy is highly effective in processing traumatic grief, which can occur after a sudden, unexpected death, or to help relieve intrusive images that are getting in the way of a healthy grief process.
+EMDR therapy is highly effective in processing traumatic grief, which can occur after a sudden, unexpected death, and to help relieve intrusive images that are getting in the way of a healthy grief process.

 For example, “Carol”, the mother of two small children, came to see me complaining of ongoing distress after the death of her husband nine months before in a motorcycle accident.
 As the anniversary of her husband’s death approached, Carol found it difficult to sleep, being awakened by intrusive images of her husband lying in the hospital bed, her shock when she learned of his condition, and her decision to stop life support.
 The negative belief that that most impacted Carol was her belief that her husband’s death was her fault because she had a premonition that he would be in an accident, and she did nothing to prevent it.
 After only two EMDR sessions, Carol was able to replace her negative belief “I was at fault” with the positive belief “I did the best I could.”
 She reported that she still, of course, experienced memories of her husband’s death, and said she was very pleased that that they were no longer intrusive, and that she could feel sadness without guilt.
 Carol was thus finally able to process her grief and loss in a healthy way.